 When it comes to men, the most important hormone to optimize is testosterone, also known as the the master hormone of the endocrine system.

-Most men think you need gels, injections, or hormone replacement therapy to increase T-levels.
+Most men think you need gels, injections, or hormone replacement therapy to increase levels of testosterone.
 This is simply not true.

 To most people this might seem nothing short of heretical.
 "What!
 Skip the most important meal of the day?
 Aren't I going to kill my metabolism and pile on the pounds?"
 No, actually you won't.
 You see, regular intermittent (short) fasts will actually boost important hormones that will lead to drastically higher overall testosterone and growth hormone levels.

 Intermittent fasting allows your body a daily opportunity to burn excess body fat for fuel and rid itself of minor toxins before it needs to allocate energy to focus on things like digestion and glycogen synthesis.
-The quickest way to increase your T is to lose excess body fat.
-To put it simply, testosterone (both free T and SHBG-bound) levels correlate inversely with common measures of insulin resistance (such as insulin, C-peptide, and HOMA-IR) and body fat levels.
+The quickest way to increase your T is through weight loss.
+To put it simply, testosterone (both free testosterone and SHBG-bound) levels correlate inversely with common measures of insulin resistance (such as insulin, C-peptide, and HOMA-IR) and body fat levels.
 The inverse association between testosterone and insulin resistance is mediated by adipose tissue, and independent of SHBG (sex hormone binding globulin).
-In simple terms: the more body fat you have, the less testosterone you will naturally be able to produce.
+In simple terms: the more body fat you have, the less testosterone production you will naturally have.

 Intermittent fasting increases levels of a hormone called adiponectin.
 This increase in adiponectin during the fast helps improve insulin sensitivity.
 Adiponectin is so powerful, in fact, that it's been shown to reverse insulin resistance in mice.